Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Simulation

 \texttt{Buzzard} is a set of synthetic galaxy catalogues tuned for the Dark Energy Survey (DES) but applicable to a variety of large-area photometric and spectroscopic surveys.
-The simulation employs a set of dark matter-only simulations and then utilizes the \texttt{ADDGALS} algorithm \citep{wechsler21} to paint baryonic galaxies on these dark matter simulations.
-This simulation is constructed from a set of three dark matter N-body simulations run using \texttt{L-GADGET2}, a modified version of \texttt{GADGET2}\footnote{\url{http://wwwmpa.mpa-garching.mpg.de/gadget}} with box lengths ranging from $\operatorname{1-4}~h^{−1} \rm Gpc$ from which light-cones were constructed.
+The simulation employs a set of dark matter-only simulations and then utilizes the \texttt{ADDGALS} algorithm \citep{wechsler21} to paint baryonic galaxies on them.
+This simulation is constructed from a set of three dark matter {\it N}-body simulations run using \texttt{L-GADGET2}, a modified version of \texttt{GADGET2}\footnote{\url{http://wwwmpa.mpa-garching.mpg.de/gadget}} with box lengths ranging from 1 to 4 $h^{−1} \rm Gpc$ from which light-cones were constructed.
 The positions of mass halos are decorated with galaxies whose type, size, brightness, and redshift reflect those in the DES data.
 Currently, there are two quarter-of-the-sky realizations available in total through \texttt{GCRCatalogs} .
-Weak lensing shears are measured at galaxy positions using an algorithm (\texttt{CalcLens}; \citealt{calclens}) appropriate for full sky arc second ray-tracing.
+Weak lensing shears are measured at galaxy positions using an algorithm (\texttt{CalcLens}; \citealt{calclens}) appropriate for full sky arcsecond ray tracing.
 Galaxy magnitudes and shapes include the impact of shear and magnification of apparent magnitudes in many filter sets including LSST bands.
-Each \texttt{Buzzard} realization has about 3 billion galaxies before any sample cuts spanning an area of 10,313 square degrees.
+Each \texttt{Buzzard} realization has about 3 billion galaxies before any sample cuts spanning an area of 10\,313 square degrees.
 A number of validation tests for internal consistency of \texttt{Buzzard\_v2.0} have been carried out \citep{derose2021}.
 This is the version of \texttt{Buzzard} used in this study.